Speak to one of our experts

 You have the opportunity to get to know your fellow guests even better than you would do on a regular cruise holiday, so expect to forge lasting friendships as you share in the excitement of the journey.
 Service levels will exceed your expectations, as the staff on board will get to know your tastes and preferences even better than you know them yourself.

-Regent Seven Seas Cruises gives you a choice of small to medium sized ships, from the 490 guest Navigator to the world’s first all suite all balcony ships Seven Seas Mariner and Seven Seas Voyager, and the lavish new Seven Seas Explorer and Seven Seas Splendor.
+Regent Seven Seas Cruises gives you a choice of small to medium sized ships, from the 496 guest Seven Seas Navigator to the world's first all-suite all-balcony ships Seven Seas Mariner and Seven Seas Voyager, and the lavish Seven Seas Splendor and Seven Seas Grandeur.

-Whether you choose one of the classic smaller R class ships, or the purpose built slightly larger O class, you can expect the same levels of Oceania delivery, with a huge emphasis on excellent food, and fascinating worldwide itineraries which can be combined to create lengthy trips.
+Whether you choose one of the classic smaller R class ships, the purpose built slightly larger O class, or the newer A class ships, you can expect the same levels of Oceania Cruises delivery, with a huge emphasis on excellent food and fascinating worldwide itineraries which can be combined to create lengthy trips.
+From 2026, Oceania Cruises operates on an adult-only basis for new bookings, and offers a great option for those seeking destination immersion, a calm and relaxed ambience on board, and great amenities.

 Elegance, history and the renowned White Star Service are the key features of a cruise on board what Cunard call the 'Most Famous Ocean Liners in the World'.
 The brand is widely recognised as the truly 'British' line, and this is something that the now-American owners have been very careful to respect.
 We think they have done a good job; the Cunard style remains unmistakeable.